What is Boron?

 Borate Salts ->Borax & Sodium Metaborate

 Borax, also known as sodium borate, sodium tetraborate, or disodium tetraborate, is a boron compound, a mineral, and a salt of boric acid.
-Powdered borax is white, comprising soft colourless crystals that dissolve in water.
-It is used in cleaners, detergents and cosmetics.
-It is found in locations where rainfall is very low such as Turkey, Chile – Atacama Desert California – Death Valley and the Mojave desert.
+Powdered borax is white, comprising soft colorless crystals that dissolve in water.
+It is used in cleaners, detergents, and cosmetics.
+It is found in locations where rainfall is very low such as Turkey, Chile – Atacama Desert, California – Death Valley, and the Mojave desert.

 Sodium metaborate is a colorless solid compound (sodium, boron, oxygen – NaBO2).
 It is commonly used to manufacture borosilicate glass, also known as pyrex.
 Here, some silicate [SiO4]4− units are replaced by [BO4]5−.
-Because this substitution has imperfections, the material is forms a glass with low coefficeit of thermal expansion being less brittle and resistant to cracking.
+Because this substitution has imperfections, the material forms a glass with a low coefficient of thermal expansion, being less brittle and resistant to cracking.

 A highly complex structure with a chemical composition estimated as B4C, Boron Carbide is always slightly carbon-deficient.
 It is an extremely hard boron carbon ceramic and covalent material.
-Its structure makes it appropriate for use in military applications – bullet proof vest, tank armour, gun coatings.
+Its structure makes it appropriate for military applications – bulletproof vests, tank armor, and gun coatings.
 It is one of the hardest known materials, after cubic boron nitride and diamond.

 Boron Nitride Nanotubes

 Research shows that Boron Nanotubes (BNNTs) have extraordinary mechanical, optical, and thermal properties.
-They are gaining considerable attention from various scientific fields being promising as a potential nanomaterial more than other nanotubes.
+They are gaining considerable attention from various scientific fields, promising as a potential nanomaterial more than other nanotubes.
 Recent research has shown that BNNTs have better properties than carbon nanotubes.
 These are well-studied for many applications in the environment-energy field.
-BNNTs demonstrate better properties in terms of electrical insulation properties as well as wetting, mechanical strength, thermal resistance, and.
-Electronic, drug delivery, nano-medicine, biomedical, aerospace, energy, and environmental applications can benefit from these properties.
+BNNTs demonstrate better electrical insulation properties, wetting, mechanical strength, thermal resistance, and.
+These properties can benefit electronic, drug delivery, nano-medicine, biomedical, aerospace, energy, and environmental applications.

-Borophene is a single layer of boron atom, with exciting research under way.
-Borophene has a wide range of potential applications among alkali metal ion batteries, Li-S batteries, hydrogen storage, supercapacitor, sensor and catalytic in hydrogen evolution, oxygen reduction, oxygen evolution, and CO2 electroreduction reaction.
+Borophene is a single layer of a boron atom, with exciting research underway.
+Borophene has a wide range of potential applications among alkali metal ion batteries, Li-S batteries, hydrogen storage, supercapacitor, sensor, and catalytic in hydrogen evolution, oxygen reduction, oxygen evolution, and CO2 electroreduction reaction.

-The primary use of boron is as boron fibers with applications similar to carbon fiber in some high-strength materials.
-About half of all production consumed globally is an additive in fiberglass for insulation and structural materials.
+Boron primarily uses boron fibers with applications similar to carbon fiber in some high-strength materials.
+About half of all products consumed globally is an additive in fiberglass for insulation and structural materials.

 As sodium perborate, it is used as a bleach.

-The primary use of the element itself is as boron fibers with applications similar to carbon fiber in some high-strength materials.
+The element itself primarily uses boron fibers with applications similar to carbon fiber in some high-strength materials.
 It

-The isotope boron-10 has properties which make it able to absorb neutrons, which makes it useful for controlling nuclear fission, which is driven by careening neutrons knocking uranium atoms apart.
-Boron absorbs excess neutrons reducing exposure to uranium atoms so every fission event triggers just one more fission event.
-Nuclear reactors are equipped with control rods, made of boron.
+The isotope boron-10 has properties that allow it to absorb neutrons, making it useful for controlling nuclear fission, driven by careening neutrons knocking uranium atoms apart.
+Boron absorbs excess neutrons reducing exposure to uranium atoms, so every fission event triggers just one more.
+Nuclear reactors are equipped with control rods made of boron.